iCliniq Logo

 The root causes of sexual guilt include:

 • Cultural Reasons - Sexual guilt develops due to sex-related beliefs or attitudes that are restricting.
-For example, parents inadvertently imparted these ideals, or they were absorbed by seeing other people as they grew older.
+For example, parents inadvertently imparted these ideals or were absorbed by seeing other people as they grew older.
 As a result, there is an innate feeling of sexual inhibition or guilt.

 • Sexual Abuse - Negative sex experiences or attitudes.
 Apprehensions about sexually transmitted illnesses, adolescent pregnancy.
-Sexual guilt can also be influenced by a history of sexual trauma.
+A history of sexual trauma can also influence sexual guilt.
 Rape and abuse can create considerable, long-term emotional discomfort, and thoughts of sex can recall memories and generate additional distress, making it difficult to enjoy or desire sex.

 • Sex Education - Due to a lack of adequate sex education, competing information might arise, which does little to normalize healthy sexual expression.
 This can lead to the ingestion of unpleasant sex notions.